-Our Louisiana fertility centers strive to reverse male infertility
+Our Louisiana fertility centers provides answers for male infertility

-Male infertility can be caused by an array of factors, and the majority of abnormal semen analyses can be improved or corrected with the right guidance, support, and medical treatment.
-If you want to improve your chances of conceiving a healthy child, begin with having a male fertility workup to uncover the reason you can’t conceive.
+Male infertility can be caused by an array of factors, but in almost all cases the cause goes back to sperm.
+That’s why a semen analysis is so important in our initial workup.
+And the majority of abnormal semen analyses can be improved or corrected with the right guidance, support, and medical treatment.
+If you want to improve your chances of conceiving a healthy child, begin with having a male fertility workup.
+A thorough evaluation will uncover the reason you can’t conceive.

-• Sperm production – Sperm production issues may occur due to a variety of factors including; genetic disorders, testicular trauma, diabetes and obesity.
-A combination of these factors may also be involved.
-Patients who have received chemotherapy to treat cancer and other disorders may also have compromised sperm production.
+- Sperm production – Sperm production issues may occur due to a variety of factors: genetic disorders, testicular trauma, diabetes, testosterone and anabolic steroid supplements, and obesity.
+Additionally, patients who have received chemotherapy to treat cancer and other disorders may also have compromised sperm production.

 Becoming a dad despite the difficulties